A pyroxene mineral found in igneous and metamorphic rocks. A minor gemstone.

-Some diopside formed during the contact metamorphism of dolomite or limestone has a granular texture similar to marble.
+Some diopside that was formed during the contact metamorphism of dolomite or limestone has a granular texture similar to marble.
 This material is known as "violane."
 It is often white, gray, light blue, lilac, or purple in color.
 Violane accepts a bright polish and is sometimes used to make cabochons, beads, and ornamental items.
 Violane is a rare material in nature and almost never seen in commerce.

 Geographic Distribution of Diopside